BlackOpal Group gets NBFC License, dilutes minority stake & raises $1.5M

-New Delhi, March 10 (IANS) Asset management company BlackOpal will diversify into specialised lending with RBI approving its proposal for grant of NBFC licence.
+New Delhi: Asset management company BlackOpal will diversify into specialised lending with RBI approving its proposal for grant of NBFC licence.

 The company proposes to operate the financing activity under a separate SPV of the group, BlackOpal Financial Services Pvt Ltd.